 (NOTE: XAMPP is only intended for use as a local test server which is available on your own computer.
 It has been created for ease-of-use, but not for production level security.
 If you want to tinker with security here is a guide about making XAMPP secure.)

 The installation of XAMPP is very straightforward.
-Rather than repeat the installation instructions here, just follow the instructions on the XAMPP site
+Rather than repeat the installation instructions here, just follow the instructions on the XAMPP site.
+Instructions for setting up a XAMPP server with Drupal can be found on this page.

 Once you have downloaded and installed the package you may like to do some further configuration...